Depression symptoms often improve with exercise. Here are some realistic tips to help you get started and stay motivated.By Mayo Clinic Staff

 Exercise helps prevent and improve a number of health problems, including high blood pressure, diabetes and arthritis.
 Research on anxiety, depression and exercise shows that the psychological and physical benefits of exercise can also help reduce anxiety and improve mood.

-The links between anxiety, depression and exercise aren't entirely clear — but working out can definitely help you relax and make you feel better.
+The links between anxiety, depression and exercise aren't entirely clear — but working out and other forms of physical activity can definitely ease symptoms of anxiety or depression and make you feel better.
 Exercise may also help keep anxiety and depression from coming back once you're feeling better.

-- Releasing feel-good brain chemicals that may ease depression (neurotransmitters and endorphins)
+- Releasing feel-good brain chemicals that may ease depression (neurotransmitters, endorphins and endocannabinoids)

 - Reducing immune system chemicals that can worsen depression